raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Add the following code, to hide and show the sprite as it moves.
+Add the following code, to hide and show the sprite as it moves:

 ![image of the toucan sprite](images/animal-sprite.png)